Navigating the 2025 U.S. Tariff Changes: A Playbook for Ecommerce Brand Operators

 The Anti-Fragile Ecommerce Playbook: How to Gain Market Share in 2025

-This is the essence of Anti-Fragility — not just withstanding shocks but using them as catalysts for growth.
+This is the essence of Anti-Fragility … not just withstanding shocks but using them as catalysts for growth.

 I introduced this framework in the Anti-Fragile Ecommerce Playbook at Common Thread Collective, which details how brands can position themselves to thrive in dynamic environments.
-You can read the full framework here: Anti-Fragile Ecommerce Playbook.
+You can read the full framework here: Anti-Fragile Ecommerce Playbook..

 1. Scenario-Based Pricing & Contribution Margin Strategy

-• Offer subscription-based pricing to lock in revenue predictability.
+• Offer subscription-based pricing for predictable revenue.

 2. Redesign Supply Chain for Maximum Agility

-• Explore co-manufacturing partnerships in non-tariffed regions.
+• Pursue co-manufacturing in non-tariffed regions.

 3. Maximize Operational Efficiencies